 What’s Not Normal

-As long as you are doing a good job keeping the fixed retainer clean, it may remain in your mouth indefinitely.
+Bonded Retainer (Fixed Retainer)As long as you are doing a good job keeping the fixed retainer clean, it may remain in your mouth indefinitely.

 Retainer CareFloss, floss, floss.
 It is very important that you brush and floss thoroughly, paying special attention to the fixed retainer.
 You will be given flossing instructions using super floss or floss threaders for that area.
 Be certain that you understand how to use them and floss daily!
 Your general dentist or dental hygienist can check the fixed retainer at each of your oral hygiene visits.
 If your fixed retainer becomes detached from any of the teeth, please call the office immediately.

 What’s Not Normal

 Anything sharp or poking the tongue.
 If this happens, the wire may have broken and teeth can shift.
 Please call the office so we can check the retainer.
 You feel you are biting heavy on the retainer glue.
 If this happens please call us so we can adjust the retainer.
 To maintain the best results, it is very important that you follow your retention schedule.
 If the schedule is not followed, your teeth may shift to the extent that the results we both worked so hard to obtain will be compromised, and re-treatment, with additional expense, would be involved.
 Our staff will help you in any way possible to follow your retention guidelines.
 Please call the office if you have any questions.
 We would like to thank you for your efforts in helping us treat your bite.
 The appliances are off, your smile is delightful, and we trust you are as satisfied as we are.